reimagined/resolve/docs/api/client/resolve-redux.md

 ### useReduxReadModelSelector

-Creates a hook to access the result of a Read Model query.
-Note that this hook provides access to data obtained through `useReduxReadModel` and does not send any requests to the server.
+Creates a hook used to access the result of a Read Model query.
+This hook allows you to access data queried by `useReduxReadModel` and does not send any requests to the server.

 ```js
 const { request: getLists, selector: allLists } = useReduxReadModel(